American Hustle: Accolades

 American Hustle received seven Golden Globe Award nominations; it won for Best Motion Picture – Musical or Comedy, with Amy Adams and Jennifer Lawrence winning Best Actress – Motion Picture Musical or Comedy and Best Supporting Actress – Motion Picture, respectively.

 The film received ten Oscar nominations, including Best Picture, Best Director, Best Original Screenplay, and all four acting categories, but did not win in any category.
-The film received the second highest number of nominations for a film which did not win any Oscars, a distinction it shares with Gangs of New York, True Grit, The Irishman and Killers of the Flower Moon, after the 11 for The Turning Point and The Color Purple.
-It was the 15th film ever to be nominated in the four acting categories, and only the second since 1981, after Silver Linings Playbook, which Russell also directed.
-Of the fifteen such films, it joins only My Man Godfrey and Sunset Boulevard to not win any acting awards.
+The film received the second highest number of nominations for a film that did not win any Oscars, a distinction it shares with Gangs of New York, True Grit, The Irishman and Killers of the Flower Moon, after the 11 for The Turning Point and The Color Purple.
+It was the fifteenth film to be nominated in the four acting categories, and only the second since 1981, after Silver Linings Playbook, that Russell also directed.
+Of the fifteen films, it joins only My Man Godfrey and Sunset Boulevard to not win any acting awards.

 The film took top honors at the 20th Screen Actors Guild Awards, winning for Outstanding Cast in a Motion Picture.

 The film was nominated for ten British Academy Film Awards, with Jennifer Lawrence winning for Actress in a Supporting Role and David O. Russell and Eric Warren Singer winning for Best Original Screenplay.

 Lawsuit

-In October 2014, science writer Paul Brodeur filed a defamation lawsuit against the producers and distributors of American Hustle, based on a line in the film in which Rosalyn tells Irving that microwave ovens take the nutrition out of food, stating that she read so in an article by Brodeur.
-In real life, Brodeur has written books, including The Zapping of America, about the dangers of microwave radiation but claims he has never stated the process removes a food's nutrition.
-The defendants immediately filed a motion under California's anti-SLAPP statute to strike the complaint and award them attorney fees, which the trial court initially denied.
-The decision was reversed by the California Court of Appeal, which held that the motion should have been granted because "the general tenor of American Hustle, the entirely farcical nature of the 'science oven' scene, and the ditzy nature of the character uttering the allegedly defamatory statement, all indicate that an audience would not expect anything Rosalyn says to reflect objective fact" and that, in view of this, Brodeur "failed to carry his burden of showing a probability of prevailing on his defamation claim".
+In October 2014, science writer Paul Brodeur filed a defamation lawsuit against the producers and distributors of American Hustle, based on a line in the film in which Rosalyn tells Irving that microwave ovens take the nutrition out of food, stating that she read it in an article by Brodeur.
+In real life, Brodeur has written books, including The Zapping of America, about the dangers of microwave radiation, but he claims that he has never stated that the process removes a food's nutrition.

+The defendants immediately filed a motion under California's anti-SLAPP statute to strike the complaint and award attorney fees, which the trial court initially denied.
+The decision was reversed by the California Court of Appeal, which held that the motion should have been granted because "the general tenor of American Hustle, the entirely farcical nature of the 'science oven' scene, and the ditzy nature of the character uttering the allegedly defamatory statement, all indicate that an audience would not expect anything Rosalyn says to reflect objective fact", and that, in view of this, Brodeur "failed to carry his burden of showing a probability of prevailing on his defamation claim".

 Historical accuracy

-American Hustle is a dramatization of the FBI's Abscam sting operation in the late 1970s and early '80s that led to convictions of seven members of the United States Congress, among others.
+American Hustle is a dramatization of the FBI's Abscam sting operation in the late 1970s and early 1980s that led to convictions of, among others, seven members of the United States Congress.
 The film does not attempt to directly document the events of Abscam.
 The names are changed, and the film begins with the on-screen message, "Some of this actually happened".
 Major departures from reality include: